 Optimized LAS file

 Optimized LAS files (.zlas) are compressed files and are read directly into ArcGIS Pro.
 For more information, see LAS Optimizer. .zlas files improve archiving, sharing, and use of LAS format lidar.
-No decompression is necessary in ArcGIS Pro unless edits to the classification are required.
+No decompression is necessary in ArcGIS Pro, you can make edits to the classification of .zlas files.
 Because the data is also spatially indexed and contains statistics, it's more efficiently accessed and easier to use than .las files, especially across a network.

 Optimization methods include the following:

 - Lossless compression